Working in Germany — Salary, Tax and Contracts

 - Do I need to speak German to work in Germany?

 - It depends on the role.
 Many international companies and tech firms operate in English and hire non-German speakers.
 However, most client-facing, healthcare, administrative, and government roles require German.
 For regulated professions (nursing, medicine, law, teaching), official German language certification is mandatory.
-Even in English-speaking companies, daily life outside work requires German.

 - What is the Blue Card and what salary does it require?